Eye safety

 In addition, the high level of visible and near-infrared radiation can cause heating that literally cooks the exposed tissue.
 This thermal injury or photocoagulation destroys the rods and cones, creating a blind spot burned into the retina.

 There are two effects which compound the danger.
 Firstly, the injuries occur without any feeling of pain (the retina has no pain receptors) and secondly, the visual effects may not become apparent for at least several hours after the damage is done.
 For these reasons, significant damage may occur without the victim being aware of it.
+Because optical instruments intensify the light, looking at the Sun through an unfiltered telescope or binoculars is extremely dangerous as it can cause permanent damage almost immediately.

 It is never safe to look directly at a partial solar eclipse or annular solar eclipse or the partial phases of a total solar eclipse without the proper equipment and techniques.
 Even when 99% of the Sun’s surface (the photosphere) is obscured during the partial phases of a solar eclipse, the remaining crescent Sun is still intense enough to cause a retinal burn, even though illumination levels may be comparable to twilight.
 Failure to use proper observing methods may result in permanent eye damage and severe visual loss.